nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 or PostgreSQL.
 You can use ``occ`` to convert from SQLite to one of these other databases.
 You need:

-* Your desired database installed and its PHP connector
+* Your desired database and its PHP connector installed
 * The login and password of a database admin user
 * The database port number, if it is a non-standard port

 This is example converts to SQLite MySQL/MariaDB::

- $ sudo -u www-data php occ db:generate-change-script
  $ sudo -u www-data php occ db:convert-type mysql oc_dbuser 127.0.0.1
  oc_database